project-gemmi/gemmi/docs/analysis.rst

 ==================

 This section is about finding special bases of lattices.
-As we can read in the International Tables for Crystallography (A 3.1.1.4), "the reduction procedures employ metrical properties to develop a sequence of basis transformations which lead to a *reduced basis* and *reduced cell*".
+As we read in the International Tables for Crystallography A 3.1.1.4 (2016), "the reduction procedures employ metrical properties to develop a sequence of basis transformations which lead to a *reduced basis* and *reduced cell*".
 And the two most important reductions (A 3.1.2.3) are: